 As for your lovey liver, “Simply stated, there is no scientific evidence whatsoever that high-protein intake has adverse effects on liver function,” says researcher Manninen with the University of Oulu

 Finally, when it comes to your beautiful bones, let’s go back to Dr. Westerterp-Plantenga at Maastricht University who tells us: “With respect to adverse effects, no protein-induced effects are observed on net bone balance or on calcium balance in young adults and elderly persons.
-Dietary protein even increases bone mineral mass and reduces incidence of osteoporotic fracture.”
+Dietary protein even increases the bone mineral mass and reduces the incidence of osteoporotic fracture.”

 Bottom Line: If you ever worry about your kidneys, liver, and bones, remember that the only thing to fear about protein, is the fear of protein itself.

 When it comes to eating nutrient-dense protein this New Year (humanely raised animals and wild seafood are the most concentrated sources), free yourself from misinformation, myths, and opinions, and enjoy simple slimness, proven science, and scrumptious protein.